 Loan Modification Vs. Refinance: What’s Right For You?

-Refinance Vs. Loan Modification: What Are They?
+Refinance Vs. Loan Modification: Key Differences

 First, if you’re unfamiliar with loan modifications or refinancing, it’s important to learn the basics of both processes and what they entail.
 Below, you’ll find a general definition of each and insights into how they work.

-What Does A Loan Modification Do?
+What Is A Loan Modification And How Does It Work?

 A loan modification has the potential to negatively affect your credit score – but not as severely as defaulting on your mortgage or going into foreclosure.
+Always make sure you understand how a loan modification will affect your personal finances, monthly payment and mortgage both in the short-term and long-term before accepting any changes.

 It’s very important to note that a loan modification is not an option you can choose to pursue at any time.
-In order to qualify for one, you will need to go through the process of proving hardship to your lender.
-Lenders have no obligation to accept your request, so this option is not generally a first choice of homeowners that believe they may be heading toward financial difficulty.
+To qualify for one, you will need to go through the process of proving hardship to your lender.
+If you’re experiencing one of the following situations, you may qualify for a modification program:

 See What You Qualify For